Infrastructure Projects and Transport and Works Act Schemes

 During her second six, Merrow provided advice to a developer on a number of planning considerations arising out of a housing development scheme in Somerset.
-In this regard, she provided written advice on the prospects of potential reserved matters applications, the correct interpretation of a planning condition in an outline permission and on the appropriate application of section 278 agreements to be entered into with the highways authority.
+In this regard, she provided written advice on the prospects of potential reserved matters applications and on the correct interpretation of a planning condition in an outline permission.
 Merrow further advised on the possible implementation of multiple, and overlapping, planning permissions.

 Merrow has gained considerable experience in the law surrounding Certificates of Lawful Existing Use or Development.
 She has advised a private client on the merits of a proposed CLEUD application, and has assisted in advising three other clients in relation to CLEUD proceedings during her pupillage.